BUDGET STRATEGY: GETTING THE DEAL DONE

 A few strategies are most effective when a manager is asked to trim their budget.

 - Lean on precedent.
 In a cutback environment, what happened in the past can be a powerful tool for managers.
 No manager wants to have to choose how to cut his or her program.
-But if they can say “I didn’t really choose these cuts, we’re just following past precedent” they’re afforded some degree of political cover.
-Whether past precedent really dictated those cuts, or whether there even is a past precedent, are often debatable.
+But if they can say, “I didn’t really choose these cuts; we’re just following past precedent,” they’re afforded some degree of political cover.
+Whether past precedent really dictated those cuts, or whether there even is a past precedent, is often debatable.

 - “It’s essential for public safety.”
 Managers can try to position their program as vital to public health or safety.
 Sometimes these connections are obtuse, at best.
 For instance, during the Great Recession, many local libraries protested cuts to library hours by pointing out that libraries are a safe and supportive gathering place for teenagers.
 Unsupervised teenagers roaming the streets would create, they argued, a serious public safety concern.

 - “Cut the main artery.”
 One way to respond to a requested cut is to cut the largest program that’s most central to your mission (i.e. the “main artery”).
 Cutting that program is, in effect, threatening to cripple your program.
-Some policymakers will respond with a request for a smaller cut or to a cut to a program that’s less mission-centric.
+Some policymakers will respond with a request for a smaller cut or a cut to a less mission-centric program.
 The danger here is what happens if policymakers agree to allow a manager to cut the main artery.